 Students will choose one of the electives below to specialise in for Semester Two of their Science studies at Year 10.

 1. Chemistry

-This unit looks at classifying chemical reactions and the way chemistry is applied in our society.
+This unit looks at types of matter and bonding, classifying chemical reactions and the way chemistry is applied in our society.
 This unit is an introduction to VCE Chemistry.

 2. Motion and Energy